Studio 1030

 Studio 1030 was an influential design studio in Portland the early 1960s.
 Located at 316 SW 11th Ave (in what was most recently the Fez Ballroom), Studio 1030 was a shared office space for freelancers, but who sold themselves as a team.
-Jobs would come in through the Sales Representative, Bud Hjoth who represented all 15 artists.
+Jobs would come in through the Sales Representative, Bud Hjorth who represented all 15 artists.
 The job would then be assigned according to skill-set, seniority and availability.

 Designer Tom Lincoln reflects, “I rented a desk [at Studio 1030].
 The older guys would get the assignments and they would have us do paste-ups.
 I was at an apprentice stage in my life where I would do paste-ups for $10 an hour.”
 Thanks to the collaborative nature of the creative professionals in Studio 1030, Tom found work and was able to shadow some of the best in the business.